 If you would like to go farther physically with me, I'd love to talk to you about what kinds of things you enjoy, what you might like to try, what boundaries you have, and how we both want to make sure to have safer sex?

 I love having sex with you.
 The more I get to know you; the more enjoyable sex has become.
 Now that we know each other better, I'd love to find out about other things which turn you on, things that you'd like to explore together.

 I have this fantasy that I would like to tell you about.
 I'm a little nervous, so it'd help me to know that you want to hear it and won't laugh at me.

 Asking your partner, however casual, what kind of sex they like, and what they're in the mood for, and what their fantasies are will lead to hotter, more connected sex.

 Experts Don't Guess

 When you have sex with someone without talking about sex with them, you're guessing.

 Become an expert in having sex by becoming an expert in talking about sex with your partners.
 You'll be pleasantly surprised at how much people are willing to talk about sex if you make the first move in bringing it up.

-Whenever you show courage by being the first person to bring up talking about sex, you empower others to talk about sex as well.
-And that’s the goal.
-Open, honest, and playful communication leading to more fulfilled and intimate relationship.
+Talking about sex empowers others to talk about sex.
+That's the goal.
+Open, honest, and playful communication leads to more fulfilled and intimate relationships.